 Physical difficulty v emotional difficulty

-Modern life is a wonderful thing in many ways.
+Modern life is a wonderful thing.
 Encountering difficulty along the way however, is compulsory.
 The way you process the emotional kind can be the story of your life.

 He always lost the battle though - nature was on his side.
 His digestive system took over to process the food he consumed into good stuff to fuel and nourish his body and ensure the un-needed negative stuff was let go.
 His body connected to support and process what wasn't needed, and Tom moved forward unburdened.

 During that time another kind of difficulty visited our neighbourhood.
-Jase’s Mum (Carol, a mum’s mum, a kind-hearted, smiley-faced force of nature) tragically got cancer and passed away within 6 months of the diagnosis.
+Jase’s Mum (a warm kind-hearted smiley-faced force of nature) tragically got cancer and passed away within 6 months of the diagnosis.
 Jase was 16 years of age at her funeral.

-The sense of injustice was devastating to us all.
+The sense of injustice was devastating.
 The emotional effect on Jase was unimaginable.
-Way too much for a 16-year-old to manage alone, but in reality that was how it turned out.
+Way too much to manage alone, but in reality that was how it turned out.
 Jase’s Dad had left home the previous summer and lost his way when Carol passed on, slowly estranging himself from Jase and his elder brother.

 The neighbourhood and our crew of mates rallied as best we could - but we were woefully out of our depth.
 The only therapeutic help in sight came from the local off-license.

 So - we bribed our elder brothers to buy canned lager and taught each other to drink - to ease our pain and prove our strength.
 What Jase needed was a prescription of unconditional support and understanding to be taken 2 to 3 times daily.
 What he got was as many beers as required, to be consumed 3 or 4 times a week.
 The prescription had no end date.